hiankun/poj_ibus_table/README.md

 ---

-# Change table to fit your need
+# Modify the table content to fit your need

 If you want to modify the table content, read on.